junghyori/Google-Play-Store-App-Analytics/README.md

 ## My Jupyter Notebook

-This is my Jupyter Notebook with Plotly visualizations.
-Click the link below to view it using nbviewer:
+This is my Jupyter Notebook with Plotly visualizations, which can not be perfectly rendered on github.
+Click the link to view it using nbviewer:
 [View Notebook on nbviewer](https://nbviewer.org/github/junghyori/Google-Play-Store-App-Analytics/blob/main/Google%20Play%20Store%20App%20Analytics.ipynb)